Arthur-Serafim/Spartan-CRUD/README.md

 npm run build
 ```

-This is a project done along with a VueJS course, having the layout changed and uses a different CSS framework.
+This is a project done along with a VueJS course, having the layout changed, using a different CSS framework.
 Hope you enjoy!